YKou-Kody/YKou-Kody/README.md

 ### 🧑 About me
 - Current Software Engineering student in Masters of Software Engineering at the University of Calgary
-- Seeking opporunities in fullstack development
+- Seeking opporunities in software development
 - University of Calgary Graduate, B.Sc in Chemical Engineering
 - Interested in all things tech